jsdelivrbot/openarch-d8/README.md

 * toolbar filters not quite vertically centered.
 * grid broken on frontpage
 * strange spacing issue on language/menu icons in header now.
+* Frontpage images not visible when i serve css/js files from cdn!?

 ## Liscense